dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     - CCMMF_Irrigation_EventFiles: This holds all of the event txt files for each location.
 The column names are in the header of CCMMF_Irrigation_Events.
 The naming format for the files is irrigation_eventfile_{location_id}.txt.
+    - pecan: This folder contains the entire pecan repo from Github.
+The only portion of this that is needed is the Python code files which can be found in Python_Code.
+    - Python_Code: This is a symlink to the folder within pecan that holds all of the .py files.
+This is so that you can add the files to the pecan Github repo.
 - Other
     - chirps-v2.0.{year}.days_p05.nc: These are the files that contain the downloaded CHIRPS data on a daily scale for the whole world.
 They are downloaded from the